 In addition to teaching responsibilities, he serves as a member of the Pharmacy and Therapeutics Subcommittee and the Institutional Review Board for Mercy Medical Center – North Iowa.
 He also collaborates with the Palliative Medicine team and serves as a clinical pharmacist for Hospice of North Iowa.

-Dr. Vos is a Clinical Associate and Director of the Professional Experience Program.
+Dr. Vos is a Clinical Associate and Associate Dean of Student Affairs.
 Her practice interests include pediatric pharmacotherapy and residency preparation for teaching.
 In addition to her clinical responsibilities, Dr. Vos develops and delivers preceptor educational programs, supports pharmacists in developing experiential learning sites, and contributes to quality assurance programs within experiential education.
 She serves as a preceptor for an international health care experience for students in Punta Gorda, Belize.
 Dr. Vos also serves as a preceptor for students completing an elective experience in academic pharmacy research.

 At the Family Medicine Center, prescription, over-the-counter medications, herbal therapies and dietary supplements are reviewed to determine whether the patient’s medications are appropriate, effective and safe.
 I work as a team with the patient and their provider to create a plan to resolve medication-related problems or concerns that have been identified.
 Anticoagulation therapy is managed through a collaborative practice agreement with physician colleagues.
 I participate in inpatient rounds on family medicine patients and meet with patients following hospital discharge.